anything.com

 Frequently Asked Questions

-Encryption at rest protects data stored on physical disks or databases from unauthorized physical or system access, while encryption in transit uses protocols like TLS to protect data as it travels across networks from interception.
+Encryption at rest protects data stored in databases or local device storage using modules like expo-secure-store, while encryption in transit secures data as it travels across networks using protocols like HTTPS.

 Conclusion